They don’t. Well, at least between 70-80% of travel blogs don’t make money.

 I’m literally learning this as I write.
 I’ve never monetized a travel blog, including this one.
 This travel blog, ImperfectPlan.com has never earned a penny since I started it 3 years ago.
 In fact, I’ve sunk money into it (it’s cost me money).
 I write this blog simply because I love keeping the memories of my travels.
 Nobody has ever given me any money for any reason with regards to a blog.
 I can’t say this won’t change in the future, maybe it will, but I’ve been happy so far just having a fun blog.

+Personally, I don’t blog for money.
 As I mentioned before, I’m a programmer by trade.
 I make programs and applications for a living.

-So, from my research online, here’s what I’ve learned about the different ways to make money from travel blogging.
+From my research online, here’s what I’ve learned about the different ways to make money from travel blogging.
 I’ll also include my opinions of each option.